 As new hires come on board, standardized training for Eloqua will ensure proper data use.
 For example, creating training videos and manuals will help you maintain consistency within your organization around how you use Eloqua, particularly with gathering and entering data.
 This will in turn reduce the number of possible human errors.
 Although new hires may have prior Eloqua experience, having an internal training program in place will ensure they get up to speed on your organization’s specific processes and configuration.
 It is equally important to train existing employees with any new changes in your process.
 For example, if you configure security groups or implement new naming conventions, existing Eloqua users need to know about these changes and how this may impact their access.

 Whether you are new to Eloqua or an existing customer looking to expand your use of Eloqua across different brands or regions, we can help.
 Together, we can develop your implementation, customize your rollout strategy, configure your Eloqua database and develop a custom internal training process.
-Let’s together to discuss next steps.
+Let’s schedule some time together to discuss next steps.

 Latest posts by Brandi Starr (see all)